 Schools receiving the Dr. William P. Foster Music Education Alliance “Award of Excellence” will be visited by national committee members and presented with a commemorative plaque.
 In addition, the school will receive the following during the committee visit:

 At least one full school day of rehearsals, meetings and master classes will be provided during the regular school day on the school’s home campus.
 The visit agenda will be negotiated with the host band director.
 Area band directors will be invited to participate and benefit from this visit.
+Part of the visit must include an informal meeting and discussion with the school principal, head guidance counselor, and other administrators.

 Other agenda options might include specific needs of the program; review of music library, instrument and equipment inventories; review of instruction facilities, rehearsal/class schedule, etc. to help define future program needs and goals.